 Additionally, WWU upholds federal, state, and local laws; among them, the specific prohibition of anyone under 21 to consume liquor or marijuana, and anyone 21 or older to allow underage consumption of liquor or marijuana.

 As a campus, we are committed to ensuring safe learning and living environments for our WWU family and community; specifically, to avoid potential alcohol-related injuries and assaults.
-Because of our commitment to healthy behavior, to conducting ourselves honorably, and to demonstrating responsible, honest citizenship both on and off our campuses, the university maintains policies that support an alcohol-, tobacco-, and drug-free lifestyle during a student's entire term of enrollment with WWU.
+Because of our commitment to healthy behavior, to conducting ourselves honorably, and to demonstrating responsible, honest citizenship both on and off our campuses, the university maintains policies that support an alcohol-free, tobacco-free, and drug-free lifestyle during a student's entire term of enrollment with WWU.

 Dean of Students

 The Office of the Assistant Vice President/Dean of Students acts to support, encourage, and guide students at Walla Walla University.
 We aim to engage students during times of difficulty, treating them with respect, compassion, and empathy while encouraging students to learn and grow in their understanding of themselves and others.
 In addition, we aim to provide leadership opportunities and encourages students to lend their talents and voice to their school, their community, their church, and their world.

 The AVP/Dean of Students acts as sponsor for the Associated Students of Walla Walla University (ASWWU), chairs the Student Conduct process and the Behavioral Intervention Team (BIT) for WWU, oversees CommUnity attendance, Campus Security, and the University Health Clinic.